rojomisin/chef-play/README.md

 play 'sample_service' do
   source '/var/local/mysample'
   project_name 'sample'
-  config_template nil # no template will be processed and application.conf defined in config_path will be used args([
+  config_template nil # no template will be processed and conf file defined in config_path will be used args([
     '-Dhttp.port=8080',
     '-J-Xms128m',